sairamkumarm/gositemonitor/README.md

 2. Spawn the worker pool.
 3. Refill jobs periodically according to the configured interval.
 4. Log each scrape result in structured JSON format.
-5. Run continuously until interrupted.
+5. Run continuously for 30 seconds or until interrupted.

 ---